KshitijAggarwal/firewhere/README.md

 # FireWhere

-Predicting size of wildfires using Machine Learning.
+Predict size of wildfires using Machine Learning.

-Here is a demo:

 Install the requirements to run the app using: